sherwin-ad/my_tutorials/kodekloud/CKA Certification Course – Certified Kubernetes Administrator/Certified Kubernetes Administrator Laboratory.md

-# SCHEDULING, PRACTICE TEST – TAINTS AND TOLERATIONS
+## PRACTICE TEST – TAINTS AND TOLERATIONS

 1. How many `nodes` exist on the system?